-Australian Government Australian Taxation Office Franking account tax return Day Month Year To Day Month Year or specify period if part year or approved substitute period Please print neatly in BLOCK LETTERS with a black or blue ballpe Do not use correction fluid or tape.
-Print one letter or number in e pint pen only. companies for the purposes of Part 3-6 over-franking tax and/or have an obligat the accompanying instructions before c regarding debits and/or credits to your f companies, corporate limited partnerships and corporate trust estates to of the Income Tax Assessment Act 1997 that have a liability to pay franki on to disclose any significant variation to their benchmark franking percompleting this tax return.
-The Company tax return instructions 2008 may anking account. ng deficit tax and/or entage.
-Please read Section A Tax file number (TFN) Australian business number (ABN) s has not changed, please print it exactly as shown on the last notice of a Suburb Postcode Is this a subsequent franking account return for the income year? tax Yes No Print X in the appropriate box What is your franking account balanc the end of the period? e at What is your venture capital sub-accorbalance at the end of the period? unt You may be entitled to the full amoun instructions which represents your cire of your current year FDT offset.
-Please record the code from the cumstances.
-Code Section B Franking det icit tax (FDT) and over-franking tax Credits that arose in your franking Account Offsetable portion of current year FDT FDT attributable to refund]• 0 6 Debits not subject to the FDT offset ax payable FDT B er return, add F and D. dd B and D. Page 1 Do not separate this payment slip from the return form ayment slip - 59/60 Tax file number F anking account tax return 2008 Name of entity and Australi n business number (ABN) Amount payable ABN \$ If paying by mail, attach to this payment slip and
+Australian Government Australian Taxation Office Franking account tax return Day Month Year to Day Month Year or specify period if part year or approved substitute per Please print neatly in BLOCK LETTERS with a black or blue bal Do not use correction fluid or tape.
+Print one letter or number in lpoint pen only. companies for the purposes of Part 3-6 and/or over-franking tax and/or have an companies, corporate limited partnerships and corporate trust estate of the Income Tax Assessment Act 1997 that have a liability to pay fra obligation to disclose any significant variation to their benchmark framous before completing this tax return.
+The Company tax return instruct iredits to your franking account. nking deficit tax nking percentage.
+Section A Tax file number (TFN) Name of entity Australian business number (ABN) Current postal address If the addres s has not changed, please print it exactly as shown on the last notice of f assessment or the last tax return lodged.
+Suburb Subsequent franking account Postcode Postcode return for the income year?
+What is your franking account balance at the end of the period?
+What is your venture capital sub-account balance at the end of the period?
+You may be entitled to the full amount of your current year FDT offset.
+Please record the code from the instructions which represents your circumstances.
+Section B Franking deficit tax (FDT) and over-franking tax Credits that arose in your franking account Offsetable portion of current year FDT A FDT attributable to refund F FDT B ther return, add F and D. and B and D. Page 1 Australian Taxation Office Payment slip - 59/60 Franking account tax return 2012 Tax file number Name of entity and Australia If paying by mail, attach to this payment slip and your cheque Australian Taxation Office Amount payable

-•

-Section C Significant variation in benchmark franking percentage

-Was there a significant variation in benchmark franking percentage between franking periods?
-Yes No Print X in the appropriate box If yes, complete t the rest of this section. he declaration.

-Benchmark franking period Benchmark franking

-Franking period A nth Year Day Month Year G · · ·

-Franking period B nth Year Day Month Year

-Franking period C nth Year Day Month Year

-Franking period D nth Year Day Month Year J•

-Declaration

-I declare that the information given on this tax return and in the accompanying documents (where applicable) is true and correct, and that I am authorised to make this declaration.

-Authorised person's signature
+Section C Significant vari ation in benchmark franking percentage Was there a significant variation in benchmark franking percentage between franking periods?
+Yes No Print X in the appropriate box If yes , complete the rest of If no , complete the declaration Benchmark franking p eriod Benchmark franking Franking period A y Month Year to Day Month Year G • • Franking period B y Month Year to Day Month Year H • • • Franking period C y Month Year to Day Month Year • Franking period D y Month Year to Day Month Year J Declaration I declare that the information given on this tax return and in the accompanying documents (where applicable) is true and correct, and that I am authorised to make this declaration.
+Authorised person's signature Day Month Y rear Title Authorised person's name Hours taken to prepare and Hours taken to prepare and complete this tax return a de Numbrau

-Day Month Year Date

-Title

-Authorised person's name Authorised person's name

-Hours taken to prepare and complete this tax return

-Daytime phone number Area code Number